KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hindu-vedic-lattice.md

 - **Mara** at the terminal-articulation.
 The MFLR canonical placement notes Mara appearing at both IL₅ (terminal-entropic) in §23.3 and IL₂ ISM (psychological-tempter) per the existing registry treatment.
 The Hindu articulation of Mara is less developed than the Buddhist, but the figure's terminal-entropic function at IL₅ is preserved across both traditions.

 - **Naraka** as terminal-state articulation.
-The Hindu naraka-realms articulate IL₁ sealed-mode entropic-embodied-persistence with specific naraka-realms (the various hells named in the Puranic literature) articulating IL₅ terminal-consumption pockets within the broader IL₁ realm.
+The Hindu naraka-realms articulate IL₁ sealed-mode inverse-embodied-persistence with specific naraka-realms (the various hells named in the Puranic literature) articulating IL₅ terminal-consumption pockets within the broader IL₁ realm.
 This is structurally parallel to the Norse Náströnd-within-Hel architecture.

 - **Apasmara** at the figurative articulation.
 Apasmara is the dwarf-demon of forgetfulness and ignorance whom Shiva-as-Nataraja stands upon during the cosmic-dance, articulating the terminal-entropic-condition that Theonic-articulation suppresses through its operation.
 Apasmara at IL₅ Nekron in the suppressed-terminal-condition, with the Nataraja iconography articulating the structural-relationship between L₅ Theonic-articulation and the IL₅ terminal-entropic ground that Theon's operation suppresses.